Licensed Mental Health Counselor

-Mental health is critical to one’s well being.
-One in five Americans suffer from a mental illness (National Institute of Mental Health “Mental Illness” Dec.
-2019).
-Because of chemical imbalances, trauma, or life circumstances, it can become increasingly difficult to self regulate.
+Mental health is critical to one’s well-being, and unfortunately, one in five Americans suffers from a mental illness.
+Because of chemical imbalances, trauma, or life circumstances, it can become increasingly challenging to self-regulate.
 Fortunately, there are mental health counselors who can help individuals overcome their illness and live a more regulated life.

 Mental health counselors work directly with individuals, couples, and groups to diagnose and treat mental health issues.
-Professionals in this field employ psychotherapy, problem solving, or other techniques to help their clients identify and overcome their struggles.
+Professionals in this field employ psychotherapy, problem-solving, or other techniques to help their clients identify and overcome their struggles.
 Mental health counselors help treat eating disorders, PTSD, trauma, alcoholism, addiction, and abuse.
-They often work with diverse populations including the elderly, children, members of the LGBTQ+ community, or other underrepresented populations.
+They often work with diverse populations, including the elderly, children, members of the LGBTQ+ community, or other underrepresented populations.

 Professionals who work as mental health counselors have earned a master’s degree, completed supervised practice hours, and received state licensure.
-In order to work as a mental health counselor, individuals must possess exceptional empathy, self reflection skills, listening ability, patience, and tact.
-Licensing requirements vary by state as do titles, including licensed professional counselor (LPC), licensed mental health counselor (LMHC), licensed clinical professional counselor (LCPC), and licensed professional clinical counselor (LPCC).
+In order to work as a mental health counselor, individuals must possess exceptional empathy, self-reflection skills, listening ability, patience, and tact.
+Licensing requirements vary by state, as do titles, including licensed professional counselor (LPC), licensed mental health counselor (LMHC), licensed clinical professional counselor (LCPC), and licensed professional clinical counselor (LPCC).

-Mental health counselors earn a median annual salary of $44,630 per year.
-According to the Bureau of Labor and Statistics (BLS 2019), job openings for mental health counselors (including those specializing in substance abuse and behavioral disorders) are expected to swell 22 percent between 2018 and 2028.
-This will add 68,500 jobs nationally and represents a growth-rate more than four times the national average for all occupations during the same period (5 percent).
+Mental health counselors earn a median annual salary of $68,290 per year.
+According to the Bureau of Labor and Statistics (BLS 2025), job openings for mental health counselors (including those specializing in substance abuse and behavioral disorders) are expected to swell 19 percent between 2023 and 2033.
+This will add 84,500 jobs nationally and represents a growth-rate more than four times the national average for all occupations during the same period (4 percent).

-Below is an overview of this thriving career, including education required, steps to enter the field, and common roles and responsibilities.
+Below is an overview of this thriving career, including the education required, steps to enter the field, and common roles and responsibilities.

 Mental Health Counselor Specializations & Degree Types